Bad News/Good News

 In many homes, asking these questions becomes a pattern which is repeated many times each day.
 This causes frustration and anger, which can damage your relationship with your child.

 The bad news: This lack of response to parents’ requests is part of typical child development.

 The good news: There are healthy, practical parenting tools to consider that may save your voice, your energy, and your relationship with your children.

 Children are a Work in Progress

-- are ego-centric: think primarily of themselves and their own needs and wants.
+are ego-centric: think primarily of their own needs and wants.

 As you begin to tell him for the fifth time to set the table, you can remind yourself that your child’s brain connections are still “under construction.”

 Rather than nagging, you can reach for parenting tools which may decrease your irritation and increase the chances of getting your child to do what you want:

 Let your child know that in five minutes he must stop what he is doing and set the table for dinner.